-If you have an accident with a large truck or van, whether it be a small ding on the fender or a chain-reaction rear-end collision on the highway, your own policy will most likely not provide coverage based on the size of the vehicle alone.
+If you have an accident with a large truck or van, whether it be a small ding on the fender or a chain-reaction collision on the highway, your personal auto policy will most likely not provide coverage based on the size of the vehicle alone.

-What can I do to buy coverage on the moving truck or van rental?
+How do to buy coverage for the moving truck or van rental?

-Luckily, most large truck rental companies like U-Haul are aware that a personal car insurance policy will not extend to their vehicles, so U-Haul offers the insurance when you rent the truck.
+Most large truck rental companies, like U-Haul, are aware that a personal car insurance policy will not extend to their vehicles, so U-Haul offers the insurance when you rent the truck.
 There is a charge for it, but given that you will be behind the wheel of a vehicle you are not familiar with, and is probably much larger than you are used to driving, the insurance will at least give you peace of mind if not prevent you from financial ruin should an accident happen.

 Any other advice about what to look for when renting a moving truck or van?

 When you rent a truck or van, you may want to ask who else can drive it.
 Some rental companies may want to document any possible drivers.